Halo-Lab/kickin/README.md

 ## Intention

-There is many starters for Eleventy projects.
+There are many starters for Eleventy projects.
 Yep 😵 .
 And we want also to get into it 😊 .
-But, if seriously, our goal is to create comfortable environment for developers, while preserving maximal performance ✊ .
+If seriously, our goal is to create comfortable environment for developers, while preserving maximal performance ✊ .

 ## Get started

-We do not recommend to install CLI globally.
-Instead use [npx](https://docs.npmjs.com/cli/v7/commands/npx) to initialize project.
+We do not recommend installing CLI globally.
+Instead, use [npx](https://docs.npmjs.com/cli/v7/commands/npx) to initialize project.

 > The minimal required version of NodeJS is **12.17.0**.
 The reason is that CLI is built on ES module system that is native for a JavaScript world for now.

 ### Using

-`kickin` is a simple command that can accept name of the project and it will be place, where your code will live.
+`kickin` is a simple command that can accept name of the project, and it will be place, where your code will live.
 If you already have one, then you can invoke command from inside and get your environment.

 ```sh
 npx kickin my-project